 International applicants may apply for CCT scholarships and fellowships.
 They may also explore the following:

 Eligible Georgetown University faculty and staff may use Tuition Assistance Benefits (new window) to cover tuition costs at CCT.
 Students using this benefit may complete CCT coursework on a part-time basis.

 U.S. citizens and permanent residents may be eligible for need-based federal student loans.
 Applicants must complete the Free Application for Federal Student Aid (FAFSA) (new window).
 Contact Georgetown’s Office of Student Financial Services (new window) for information and tips.

 Many students work on campus in hourly-paid positions.
-The rates are typically around $15 an hour.
+The rates are typically around $19-$20 an hour.
 The Office of Student Employment manages a database of on-campus employment opportunities.
 International students with work authorization (new window) may work on campus up to 20 hours per week.